Jayman2000/scene-2-uwmf/README.md

 	- Standard level exits (you have to create a boss that will end the level, a [Spear of Destiny][SOD item] or a trigger that activates [`Exit_VictorySpin()` or a similar action special][action specials]).
+- There isn’t good support for custom textures.
 - Support for vanilla map formats isn’t even planned.
 - If you don’t already know how to use Godot, then learning how to use Scene 2 UWMF will be tedious.